-If Smb4K was not able to find the server where the share is located, you can press the (Ctrl+O) menu entry and a mount dialog will be opened:
+Press the (Ctrl+O) menu entry and a mount dialog will be opened:

-or as URL in the form
+or as an URL in the form

 To print a file on a remote printer, open the print dialog by clicking the printer icon or choosing the (Ctrl+P) menu item.

 Smb4K currently supports PDF, Postscript, image, and text files.
 If you try to print a file with an unsupported mimetype, a notification with an error message will appear telling you the mimetype is not supported.
-In this case you have to convert the file manually to Postscript or PDF and try again.
+In this case you should convert the file manually to Postscript or PDF and try again.